 Include a pair of mechanic’s gloves in your roadside emergency kit to avoid this.
 They also help prevent your hands from cuts, scrapes and grazes.

 We carry a pack of cotton backed rubber gripped gloves we rate highly.

 It’s surprising how often we use them too for other things like setting up the campsite fire pit.

-If unlucky enough to have 2 flat tyres at the same time or get a 2nd flat before you’ve had chance to fix or replace the 1st flat, these tyre repair kits are great.
+If unlucky enough to have 2 flat tires at the same time or get a 2nd flat before you’ve had chance to fix or replace the 1st flat, these tire repair kits are great.

 They’re basically plugs so you’ll first need to find the hole before inserting the plug.